SibeuduK/QBS-181-Final-Project/README.md

 # Final Project: Personality Traits and Drug Use Patterns in the UCI Drug Consumption Dataset

-##Project Overview
+## Project Overview
-This project examines associations between demographic characteristics, personality traits (Big Five, impulsivity, sensation seeking), and legal/illegal drug use using the UCI Machine Learning Repository’s “Drug Consumption (Quantified)” dataset.
+This project examines associations between demographic characteristics, personality traits (Big Five, impulsivity, sensation seeking), and legal/illegal drug use using the UCI ML Repository’s “Drug Consumption (Quantified)” dataset.

 Our goals were to: